marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 * [ ] AWS License Manager includes features to help your organization manage licenses across AWS and on-premises.
 With AWS License Manager, you can define licensing rules, track license usage, and enforce controls on license use to reduce the risk of license overages.
 You can also set usage limits to control licensing costs.
 There is no additional charge for AWS License Manager.
 * [ ] EC2 Bare Metal instances give the customer full control of the configuration of instances just as they have on-premise: The customer has the ability to install a hypervisor directly on the hardware and therefore define and configure their own instance configurations of RAM, disk and vCPU which can minimize additional licensing costs.
 * [ ] License Mobility allows customers to move eligible Microsoft software to third-party cloud providers such as AWS for use on EC2 instances with default tenancy.
-* [x] If I bring my own licenses into EC2 Dedicated Hosts or EC2 Dedicated Instances, then - subject to Microsoft’s terms - Software Assurance is required.
+* [x] If I bring my own licenses into EC2 Dedicated Hosts or EC2 Dedicated Instances, then - subject to Microsoft's terms - Software Assurance is required.
 > If you are bringing your own licenses into EC2 Dedicated Hosts or EC2 Dedicated Instances then Software Assurance is not required subject to Microsoft's terms.